 It’s true, most collector car owners pay cash for their vehicles.
-After all, if this is truly our hobby (as most of us claim), one could argue that we should use disposable income to satisfy our dreams of classic car ownership.
+After all, we should be able to use disposable income to satisfy our dreams of classic car ownership.
 In fact, of the million or so cars insured by Hagerty, fewer than 3% have been purchased through loans.

 If cash isn’t an option, however, there are opportunities available to finance classic cars–or even take loans against existing collections.